textpattern/textpattern.github.io/development/index.md

 Here we return the default markup (`$data`) and tack on our own markup which we read from the record set (`$rs`) that was passed to our function.

-### Altering admin-side panel elements
+### Altering administration-side panel elements

-Most of the UI elements in the admin-side panels can be altered or removed, depending on how you write your functions.
+Most of the UI elements in the administration-side panels can be altered or removed, depending on how you write your functions.
 In this example, let's alter something by looking in the default markup for particular items to change.
 This is the least robust mechanism but it can be very useful at times.

 Consider this example, which adds a radio button to the existing button series in the **Write** panel's **Status** widget: